 And the Amazon’s burning...

-German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), (The Current Column 9 September 2019)
+German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), (The Current Column of 9 September 2019)

 Bonn, 9 September 2019.
 The fires raging in the Amazon rainforest have the entire world holding its breath, and not only due to the diplomatic furore resulting from the G7 states’ offer of financial assistance for the fire-fighting operations.
 There is great concern about the potential consequences that the fires engulfing the “green lungs of our planet” could have for the global ecosystem.
 It is striking that the local impact of the blaze in the Amazon basin is rarely mentioned in European media coverage of this environmental catastrophe.
 Generally speaking, in Germany and Europe at least, Latin America plays only a subordinate role in discussions on the impact of environmental and climate change.
 Entering the search terms “climate refugees” and “Africa” in the German edition of Google News returns well over 2,000 hits, while the combination of “climate refugees” and “Latin America” delivers fewer than 200.
 When it comes to the issue of climate migration, most people tend to think of regions of Africa or Pacific island nations.
 However, disregarding Latin America in this context would be a mistake.